donghuixin/donghuixin.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 I am excited to be awarded the ACM SIGBED China Doctoral Dissertation Award (优博奖) by ACM SIGBED China!
+- *2025.09*: &nbsp;🎉🎉 I am excited to be awarded the ACM SIGBED China Doctoral Dissertation Award (优博奖)!
 - *2025.06*: &nbsp;🎉🎉 GPSoil is accepted by MobiCom 2025.
 - *2025.03*: &nbsp;🎉🎉 Pass the final defense at HUST!
 - *2024.12*: &nbsp;🎉🎉 PassiveBLE is accepted by MobiCom 2025.